arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 that reveals Skavak’s location.
 If you acquire the fragments, you can reassemble the entire message.
 Head to the Black Sun’s headquarters to retrieve the holo fragments from their computer consoles.
+- Skavak paid Urbax to kill a lawman on his trail
+- Miel Muwn, a Sulistan lawman
+- Miel is trying to recover Murustavan Ruby from Skavak

 Due Process: Darmas Pollaran’s informants have tracked Skavak to the Justicar sector.
 Darmas thinks a pair of siblings named Juul and Jiik might know where to find him.
 Take a speeder to Justicar territory and speak with Juul in her apartment.
+- Jiik arrested by Justicars.
+Saw them trading supplies with the Empire

 Race the Devil: You’ve learned that Skavak has a secret meeting with Imperials down in the Works below Coruscant.
 If you hurry, maybe you can catch him and reclaim your ship.
 Head to the south Works and intercept Skavak at his meeting with the Imperials.
+- meet Risha
+- Skavak was on hunt for Nok Drayen's treasure with the help of Risha

+### Corso Riggs:

 ### 3C.
 Consular